CeliaBenquet/public/exams/midterm/2017/Theory-Questions.md

 In Scrum, what should happen to your backlogs when your team discovers a major bug in the middle of a sprint?

-- [y] The bug becomes an item in the sprint backlog and the team starts working on it right away.
+- [n] The bug becomes an item in the sprint backlog and the team starts working on it right away.
 - [n] The bug becomes an item in the sprint backlog.
 After the team finishes their other tasks for the sprint, if there is time, they fix the bug.
 - [n] The bug becomes an item in the product backlog.
 It has the topmost priority.
-- [n] The bug is communicated to the product owner, and she puts it in the product backlog and decides what priority it gets.
+- [y] The bug is communicated to the product owner, and she puts it in the product backlog and decides what priority it gets.

+=> if bug : report it to product owner and do nothing on it while decision taken.
+BECAUSE major bug. work exceeed scope of current sprint.
+Minor bugs can be fixed as part of the current sprint tho

 ### Question 5 [4 points]